In conversation with John Lees

 At other times I am writing articles, producing resources, or responding to journalist questions.

-Outside lockdown I enjoy opportunities to talk about career change and job hunting, often with job hunters, career changers, business school students and alumni.
+I enjoy opportunities to talk about career change and job hunting, often with job hunters, career changers, business school students and alumni.

 The rest of my time is spent coaching one to one, or passing work along to my very skilled colleagues.